jiachengjiacheng/Pruned-YOLO/README.md

 # Pruned-YOLO
-Using model pruning method to obtain compact models Pruned-YOLOv5 based on YOLOv5.
+Using model pruning method to obtain compact models, namely Pruned-YOLOv5, based on YOLOv5.

 ## NOTICE: